BertrandPaturel/Analysis-Temperature-Paris/README.md

-# Analysis-Temperature-Paris
+# Analysis of the Temperature in Paris

-Analysis of the temperature in Paris since 2009
+This is an analysis of the temperature in Paris since 2009 made during a course at ENSTA Paris.
+We study temperatures as temporal series.

-Report is in French
+Please find the Report (in French)

-#ENSTA Paris Thanks to Yannig GOUDE
+Thanks to Yannig GOUDE

+* ENSTA Paris is the oldest engineering school in France *